datacommonsorg/website/deployment/minikube/README.md

 ## Deploy endpoints configuration

-**Note** Need to run this regularly to keep track of the mixer service update.
+**Note** Need to run this regularly to keep track of the mixer service updates.
-Ideally, mixer-grpc.pb could be generated locally with protoc, or check the mixer.pto change and only deploy esp service when there is proto change.
+Ideally, mixer-grpc.pb could be generated locally with protoc, or check the mixer.proto change and only deploy esp service when there is proto change.

 ```bash
 ./run_endponit_service.sh